 Cover parsley with cloches so that it crops through winter.

 If you’ve got tender plants, bring them indoors before they get killed by the frost.
 Choose a light, frost-free place such as a greenhouse or cold frame.
-Keep them on the dry side during the winter, so they don’t put on much growth.
+Keep them on the dry side during the winter, so they don’t put on growth.

 If you haven’t done so already, lift all your maincrop potatoes on a dry day and store in bags in a cool dark place.
 Don’t leave them any longer or the slugs will find them.